samzilverberg/cordova-mixpanel-plugin/README.md

 #### Initialization and quick start

-init the plugin with your mixpanel project token with
+Init the plugin with your mixpanel project token with
 ```
   mixpanel.init(your-token,
     function(){ /* successful init */ },